Updated January 29, 2020

 Is there successfully completed diamondback moth research?

 Yes, research on the Oxitec GE diamondback moth has proceeded in a stepwise manner where laboratory and greenhouse studies have been completed in the United Kingdom and United States prior to consideration of outdoor studies as the next logical step.
 The results demonstrated that the GE diamondback moth performed as expected and successfully reduced the population of the pest moths.
 An enclosed field cage study was conducted in the summer of 2015 at the Cornell New York State Agricultural Experiment Station in Geneva, NY.
 This experiment evaluated the performance of the moths under natural conditions inside the cages.
 The results indicated that the GE diamondback moths are able to perform well in field cage conditions, offering promise for future diamondback moth management.
 Based on an independent review of the 2015 data from the caged study, the team at Cornell determined that a small-scale field trial was the next logical step in the evaluation of the self-limiting diamondback moth approach.

 The first limited field trials were held in Geneva, NY, between August and September of 2017.
 These comprised of small-scale field releases for scientific evaluation of the field biology of the GE diamondback moth, including their movement and lifespan in a trial cabbage field.
 A total of 11 releases were made using a total of 16,500 GE moths.
 As expected, no GE moths were found outside of the field in which they were released.
 Since late 2017, our scientists have been continuing to analyze the data for recapture of the released moths, distance traveled from the release site, moth longevity in the field, and other factors.
-We have submitted papers summarizing our findings to peer-reviewed journals and expect possible publication later in 2019.
+Our paper with the results of our study was published by Frontiers in Bioengineering and Biotechnology in January 2020.